yext/search-core/docs/answers-core.verticalresults.resultscount.md

 ## VerticalResults.resultsCount property

-The total number of results within the vertical
+The total number of results within the vertical.

 <b>Signature:</b>